Federal Real Property: Agencies Should Provide More Information About Increases in Deferred Maintenance and Repair

 Department of Health and Human Services | The Secretary of Health and Human Services should ensure that the department's budget materials or other documents provide more information to Congress and the public regarding the agency's deferred maintenance and repair backlog, including at a minimum, explanations for major changes from year to year, categories of assets included in DM&R estimates, and the proportion of DM&R estimates needed to support the mission.
 (Recommendation 7) |

-Health and Human Services agreed with the recommendation.
-Health and Human Services said it would work with offices in its Program Support Center to ensure that facilities exhibits in its congressional budget justifications provide information on deferred maintenance and repair backlogs, including explanations for major changes from year to year, categories of assets included in backlog estimates, and the proportion of estimates needed to support the mission.
+Health and Human Services (HHS) agreed with the recommendation.
+HHS said it would work with offices in its Program Support Center to ensure that facilities exhibits in its congressional budget justifications provide information on deferred maintenance and repair backlogs, including explanations for major changes from year to year, categories of assets included in backlog estimates, and the proportion of estimates needed to support the mission.
+In addition, in February 2025, HHS officials stated that HHS will provide information to Congress and the public on DM&R in its fiscal year 2026 Annual Financial Report.

 |